-Most, if not all, of the shapes pictured above are likely familiar to you.
-Lines help us make these shapes and adding depth to each helps us create forms.
-For representational art, I have found shapes—when not being used to construct forms—are more often used for patterns, details and/or to add or imply texture.
+Most, if not all, of the shapes above are likely familiar to you.
+Lines help us make these shapes, and adding depth to each helps us create forms in art.
+When not being used to construct forms, shapes are often used for patterns, details, and/or to add or imply texture.

-For example, the pattern on a character’s costume, or the design of a tattoo or tribal face paint—they are left as “flat”, two-dimensional shapes that are being used to describe the three-dimensional form on whose surface they live.
+For example, the pattern on a character’s costume or the design of a tattoo or tribal face paint is left as “flat,” two-dimensional shapes that are being used to describe the three-dimensional form on whose surface they live.

-In contrast, in graphic design shapes seem to be the focus rather than form.
-When you Google “graphic design” and click on “images”, you’ll see a lot of line, shape and color used in conjunction with the principles of design to create compelling, vivid “graphic” images.
+In contrast, in graphic design, shapes seem to be the focus rather than form.
+When you Google “graphic design” and click on “images,” you’ll see a lot of lines, shapes, and colors used in conjunction with the principles of design to create compelling, vivid “graphic” images.
 I’ve found that when the term “graphic quality” is used in art, it usually means the emphasis is on crisp shapes and line quality.

 In this next video, KQED Art School does a good job of further illustrating what shape in art is: